 How RTE deals with this

 RTE model rules call upon the states to create permanent and professional cadre of teachers to ensure sufficient teacher-pupil ratio.
 Lakhs of posts have been sanctioned while to improve the quality of teaching, the National Council of teacher Education (NCTE) has been authorised to frame rules for appointment of teachers.
 These rules will override the specific recruitment rules of all the states and UTs.
 This posed serious problems for the state governments which had appointed substantial number of contractual teachers who don't qualify under the new rules of NCTE.
-Sacking these teachers would have create educational as well as political crisis which is why a middle path has been adopted by offering a grace period of three years for the untrained teachers to upgrade their qualifications.
+Sacking these teachers would have created educational as well as political crisis which is why a middle path has been adopted by offering a grace period of three years for the untrained teachers to upgrade their qualifications.
 However, the things are not as simple as they seem.

 Data released by the Ministry of Human Resource and Development on March 15, 2011 makes it evident that the RTE Act is nowhere near implementation.
 Only two Union Territories Andaman and Nicobar Island, and Chandigarh and seven states Chattisgarh, Manipur, Rajasthan, Sikkim, Orissa, Haryana, Madhya Pradesh have notified the Act.
 The grace period of three years in which the modalities had to be completed has now been extended to March 31, 2013.
 However, the local governments are not the only ones to be blamed.
 Though the finances for implementation of the RTE Act are being supplemented through Sarva Shiksha Abhiyan fund, states are expressing inability to contribute their part of share because of poor financial health.